wp-plugins/rublon/readme.txt

 * Minor text and translation changes

 = 1.1.2 =
-* Administrator's account is automatically secured by Rublon upon plugin activation
+* Administrator's account is automatically protected by Rublon upon plugin activation
 * Administrators can now disable other users' two-factor authentication

 = 1.1.1 =